-\We may require substantial additional financial resources to continue as a going concern, including through the strategic review process, and if we raise additional funds, this may materially and negatively affect the value of your investment in our common stock.
+We may require substantial additional financial resources to continue as a going concern, including through the strategic review process, and if we raise additional funds, this may materially and negatively affect the value of your investment in our common stock.

 We have not generated significant revenue and have incurred significant net losses in each year since our inception.
-For the ~~nine~~ three months ended September 30, 2023 March 31, 2024, we had a net loss of ~~\$27.3 million~~ \$1.7 million, and, as of September 30, 2023 March 31, 2024, our accumulated deficit since inception in 2003 was ~~\$907.9 million~~ \$917.4 million.
-Although we are in the process of implementing a restructuring plan, or the Plan, whereby we are winding down our TCR-T Library Phase 1/2 Trial, other development programs and ~~implementing~~ implemented a reduction in force, in order to reduce operating expenditures and net losses, as discussed above, there can be no assurances we will be successful at all, or in the amount we anticipate.
-In connection with our strategic reprioritization, we unilaterally terminated the CRADA in August 2023 and ~~have provided the NCI notice of our intent to terminate the Patent License~~ License in October 2023.
+For the nine months ended September 30, 2024, we had a net loss of \$3.9 million, and, as of September 30, 2024, our accumulated deficit since inception in 2003 was \$919.7 million.
+Although we are in the process of implementing a restructuring plan, or the Plan, whereby we are winding down our TCR-T Library Phase 1/2 Trial, other development programs and implemented a reduction in force, in order to reduce operating expenditures and net losses, as discussed above, there can be no assurances we will be successful at all, or in the amount we anticipate.
+In connection with our strategic reprioritization, we unilaterally terminated the CRADA in August 2023 and the Patent License in October 2023.

-As of September 30, 2023 March 31, 2024, we have approximately ~~\$11.9~~ \$4.1 million of cash and cash equivalents.
-Following implementation of the Plan, we anticipate our cash resources will be sufficient to fund our operations into the ~~second~~ third quarter of 2024.
+As of September 30, 2024, we had approximately \$1.7 million of cash and cash equivalents.
+Following implementation of the Plan, we anticipate our cash resources will be sufficient to fund our operations into the third quarter of 2024.
 We have not set a timetable for completion of the strategic review process and the timing of consummating a strategic transaction, if any, is not entirely within our control.
 We have no committed sources of additional capital at this time.
 Accordingly, we could exhaust our current cash resources prior to the identification or consummation of a suitable strategic alternative, requiring the Company to raise additional capital.